There is stuff everywhere.

 How much stuff is enough?
 Do you really need to keep up with the Jonses just because they bought more stuff?

 Your value is not in what you own.
-Your true value is in what you give.
+It is important that when you are kid you are given important to a few things which matters.
+This is one of the reasons I am going to Find a simple game like kendama which will work for every age and keep you entertained.
+This true value is what you give.
 What you give to yourself, your family and those around you.
 The most important things you can give are time, love and attention.

 Stuff Is Temporal, Space Eternal